-The goal of Measure T3 is to increase bikeway miles by 500 percent by 2030.
+The goal of Measure T3 is to increase bikeway miles by 300 percent by 2035.

 To quantify VMT reductions for Measure T3, appropriate equations were used based on factsheets in the CAPCOA handbook.
-Using data from an LA County GIS shapefile layer showing the 2029 Housing Element Rezone Areas and the 2012 LA County Bike Plan, along with CAPCOA equations, percent reductions in VMT were estimated for Measure T3.
-Specifically, it was assumed that the bikeway network as planned for in the 2012 LA County Bicycle Master Plan would be increased by more than fivefold by 2030 as compared to existing conditions, resulting in a 0.5% reduction in countywide passenger vehicle VMT.
-This reduction was applied to the total VMT occurring within the County.
+Using data from a County GIS shapefile layer showing the 2021-2029 Housing Element Rezone Areas and the 2012 County of Los Angeles Bicycle Master Plan, along with CAPCOA equations, percent reductions in VMT were estimated for Measure T3.
+Specifically, it was assumed that the bikeway network as planned for in the 2012 County of Los Angeles Bicycle Master Plan would be increased by more than threefold by 2035 as compared to existing conditions, resulting in a 0.5 percent reduction in Countywide passenger vehicle VMT.
+This reduction was applied to the total VMT occurring within unincorporated Los Angeles County.
 The sum of these VMT reductions was then subtracted from total light-duty vehicle VMT to estimate adjusted daily VMT.
 This adjusted daily VMT was then projected to obtain VMT reductions and adjusted totals in each analysis year (2030, 2035, and 2045).
-These VMT calculations were prepared by Fehr & Peers and supplied to LA County.
+These VMT calculations were prepared by Fehr & Peers and supplied to the County.

-GHG reductions from Measure T3 are calculated using daily VMT reductions provided by Fehr & Peers, as described above.
-The average daily VMT reductions achieved through implementation of Measure T3 were annualized by multiplying by 347 days, consistent with the GHG Inventory and Adjusted BAU forecast (see Appendix A).
-GHG emission reductions were then calculated by multiplying the annual
+GHG reductions from Measure T3 are calculated using daily VMT reductions provided by Fehr & Peers, as described above.35 The average daily VMT reductions achieved through implementation of Measure T3 were annualized by multiplying by 347 days, consistent with the GHG Inventory and Adjusted BAU forecast (see Appendix A).
+GHG emissions reductions were then calculated by multiplying the annual VMT reductions by the Adjusted BAU passenger vehicle emission factors for each target year as derived from EMFAC2021 (see Section B.1 above).36

-&lt;sup>35 Fehr & Peers, LA County CAP VMT Reduction Estimate Summary, December 7, 2021.
+35 Fehr & Peers.
+2021.
+County of Los Angeles CAP VMT Reduction Estimate Summary, February 22, 2023.